joshling1919/joshlingaround/README.md

 1. Next, I want to figure out reset vs. normalize and how to best accomplish that with styled-components

 1. Then, move on to setting up hot reloading and a better development workflow.

+1. next step is to attempt to set up frontend hot reloading

+1. I was about to set up a client webpack to see if I can get all client stuff running on the dev server independently of SSR related stuff.
+But then, I came across this article: https://blog.campvanilla.com/react-express-hot-module-reloading-with-webpack-dev-server-5c9c67dcbb5e

+1. I'm going to test out this proxy feature.

+1. I just got hot reloading going for frontend, but now nodemon is experiencing some issues with restarting the process.
+I think now is a good time to look at dev middleware or perhaps proxy.